Last Updated on by Admin LB

-The court concluded that the Section 1 and 3 of the Civil Partnership Act, 2004 precluding the different sex couple from entering into the model of a civil partnership is against the Article 14 and Article 8, so mentioned above.
+The court concluded that Section 1 and 3 of the Civil Partnership Act, 2004 precluding the different sex couple from entering into the model of a civil partnership is against Article 14 and Article 8, as mentioned above.

 In the month of June of 2016, by a popular referendum, the British people by a majority decision to leave the European Union (EU).

 Article 50 of the Treaty on the European Union provides that in the situation of withdrawal, the member state must serve a notice of that intention, in accordance with its constitutional requirements.
 Once such notice is served, within two years, the EU treaties shall cease to govern that member state.

 The European Communities Act, 1972 [ECA] also had to be properly interpreted since the UK’s obligations to the EU were being given domestic effect through this Act.

 Whether the Notice of Withdrawal can be given lawfully by Government ministers without prior authorisation by the act of Parliament?
 Also, whether the consent of the devolved legislatures is also required?

 By a majority of 8 to 3, it was held that an act of the Parliament is required for issuing such notice of withdrawal under the constitutional regime of the UK.
 The reasoning was:

 The withdrawal from the EU would amount to a change in the UK’s legal regime since EU Treaties also amounted to a source of the law earlier.
 The withdrawal would also take away existing domestic rights from UK residents.